 Here you can find out about recent consultations and Bills and our responses to them.

 Our response to the Department for Educations proposed new Code of Practice.
-The new Code reflects the legislative changes in the Children and Families Bill and will come into force in September 2014.
+The new Code wa written to reflect the legislative changes in the Children and Families Bill.

 Our response to the Department for Education's proposed reform to the National Curriculum.